Agroscope: History

 The federal government's first step towards agricultural research stations was the development of ETH Zurich, where the first two federal agricultural experimental stations were established in 1878: the Swiss Federal Seed Control Station and the Swiss Federal Agricultural Chemistry Experimental Station.
 Both stations grew very quickly.
 The Seed Control Station in particular developed into a world-renowned institute.
 Its founder, Friedrich Gottlieb Stebler, led it expertly and successfully for 42 years.
 The topics studied included fertilisers and feedstuffs, soils, milk, wines, farm fertilisers, etc. A focal point was the further development of analysis methods.
 This provided the starting point for the subsequent founding of the Reckenholz location of the present-day Agroscope Reckenholz-Tänikon Research Station (ART).
 However, the second location, Tänikon TG, was only opened in 1970, at that time as a research station for rural economics and agricultural engineering.

 At the end of the 19th century, the vines of West Switzerland were devastated by disease.
 This marked the establishment of the Vaud Vine Research Station in 1886 and ultimately also the Swiss Federal Research Station in Changins, which resulted from the amalgamation of the Swiss Federal Research Station for Agricultural Chemistry (founded in 1886), the Swiss Federal Seed Control Laboratory (founded in 1898) and the Swiss Federal Vine Research Station (founded in 1915).
 The Experimental Station for Fruit Production, Viticulture, and Horticulture in Wädenswil had already existed since 1890.
 The Federal Government took over this station in 1902.
 These two locations, Changins and Wädenswil, were merged more than a hundred years later to form the Agroscope Changins-Wädenswil Research Station (ACW).

 At the end of the 19th century, the federal government built a new experimental station, including a vegetation building and an experimental cheese dairy, in Liebefeld, Bern.
 The buildings became operational in 1901.
 Liebefeld thus became the location for the following three stations: the "Experimental Station for Agricultural Chemistry", the "Swiss Dairy Farming Experimental Station" and the estate farm for permits for the sale of agricultural supplies with head office.
 This head office of the Swiss agricultural experimental and test stations resulted in the Farm Animal Research Station.
 It moved its location to Posieux FR in 1974.
 The Liebefeld and Posieux locations merged exactly one hundred years after their foundation to form the Agroscope Liebefeld-Posieux Research Station (ALP).

-In 1874 the Federal Government decided to build the Federal Foal Centre in Thun for breeding Freiberger stallions.
+In 1874 the Federal Government build the Federal Foal Centre in Thun for breeding Freiberger stallions.
 In 1927 ten mares were added, and the foal center became the Swiss Federal Stud.
 Since 1998 it has been called the Swiss National Stud.
 Since 2009 it has belonged to the ALP-Haras unit, together with Agroscope Liebefeld-Posieux (ALP).

 This laid the foundation for Agroscope's present three agricultural research stations.